ericfields/StockBot/README.md

 This is an integration for Mattermost which displays up-to-date charts of a stock's performance.
 It can display charts for options as well.

-This bot also supports the ability for users to create and maintain a "portfolio" of the assets they own.
-Users can then display charts with the overall performance of these portfolios, just as they would for a stock.
+This bot also supports the ability for users to create and maintain a "index" of stocks and options.
+Users can then display charts with the overall performance of these indexes, just as they would for a stock.

 This service utilizes the (unofficial) [Robinhood API](https://github.com/sanko/Robinhood) to retrieve stock quote information and history.